hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_AggregateOperation.md

 Let's see how this works on a basic example: counting the items.
 We need a mutable object that holds the count.
-Jet's library contains the `com.hazelcast.jet.accumulator` package with some object designed to be used as accumulators and one of them is `LongAccumulator`.
-Our `accumulate` primitive would be `(longAcc, x) -> longAcc.add(1)` and, since we want the standard `Long` as the aggregation result, we can define the `finish` primitive as `LongAccumulator::get`.
+Jet's library contains the `com.hazelcast.jet.accumulator` package with objects designed to be used as accumulators and one of them is `LongAccumulator`.
+Using it we can express our `accumulate` primitive as `(longAcc, x) -> longAcc.add(1)`.
+Since we want the standard `Long` as the aggregation result, we can define the `finish` primitive as `LongAccumulator::get`.

 Now we have to define the other three primitives to match our main